 What do I need?

 What you need now is a partner in sanitation, cleaning and disinfection that will work with you to develop a program that is best for your individual needs.
+A program that includes disinfecting services designed to target viruses like COVID-19.
 Find a partner that has the training, compliance and resources available to support you through a crisis.
 Whether that crisis is real and shows up as COVID-19 cases in your facility, or a crisis of employee fear, you need a partner that will listen and implement the program you need.

 What training and compliance protocols should I look for?